- Defining The Issues:

 -How can a person rely on prophecy or compare Scripture to a "light" (v.
 19), if they have been forbidden to use it (v.
 20)?

--The context of 2 Peter 1:20-21 is not speaking of one's reading of Scripture, but rather, is about the origin of Scripture.
+-The context of 2 Peter 1:20-21 is not speaking of one's reading of Scripture, but rather concerns the origin of Scripture.
 No true prophecy was given to the prophet by his own interpretation.
 Prophecy originated directly from God.
 It is not a product of our imaginations.

 - People Twisting The Scriptures To Their Own Destruction (2 Peter 3:15-16)?:

 -This text says that people "twist the Scriptures to THEIR OWN destruction" (v.
-16), which indicates that we are responsible for how we handle the Word of God.
+16, emphasis added), which indicates that we are responsible for how we handle the Word of God.

--Although the context of 2 Peter 3 would be a great place to introduce the concept of an infallible interpreter of the Bible, such is not mentioned at all.
+-Although the context of 2 Peter 3 would have been a great place to introduce the concept of an infallible teaching authority, it is not mentioned at all.

--Although the context of 2 Peter 3 would be a great place to introduce the concept of an infallible interpreter of the Bible, such is not mentioned at all.
+-Although the context of 2 Peter 3 would have been a great place to introduce the concept of an infallible teaching authority, it is not mentioned at all.

 - Do We Need Some Special Authority In Order To Make Interpretations Of Scripture?:

--Essential doctrines are clearly and repeatedly defined in Scripture.
+-Essential doctrines that are clearly and repeatedly defined in Scripture would include the virgin birth, sinlessness of Christ, deity of Christ, the veracity of His miracles, the sinfulness of man, and other things.
 Doctrines that are of secondary importance (i.e. not issues that we should break fellowship over or refuse to acknowledge another as a brother in Christ) would include women's head coverings, musical instruments in church, eschatology, modes of baptism, etc.

 - Is Roman Catholicism A Theologically Divided Body?:

 -Roman Catholicism is a group that is lead by a single human leader and occupies the same title all throughout its domain (i.e. "Roman Catholic"), whereas Protestantism is made up of individual churches with different labels.
 Protestantism is not an ecclesiastical structure like Rome.
-So it is misleading to compare the two.
+So it is misleading to compare both systems in this regard.
 The principle of Sola Scriptura was never intended to bring about an institutionalized form of unity.
-We have a sense of genuine love and fellowship toward each other.
+We are to have a sense of genuine love and fellowship toward each other, despite our differences.

 - Refuting The 33,000 Protestant Denominations Myth: